Boost Your Career By Solving This Problem For Your CEO

 - Without the proper framework for decision-making processes, costs can quickly add up.
 In a real life example, a company missed the opportunity to renew its low-rate lease because it overlooked putting the renewal deadline in its calendar.
 Missing the option extension date, and having to obtain a new lease, cost the company more than $1 million.

-- Life has enough worries and keeping your company afloat shouldn’t be one of them.
-Following best business practices will put you on the road to success and to sleep in peace; unless you have a good reason to stay up.
+Life has enough worries already.
+Nightmares like the ones above shouldn’t be keeping you or your CEO up at night.
+Solving these issues will put you on the road to success with restful nights; unless, of course, you have a good reason to stay up.